ngokhoa1202/cs-note/software-engineering/software-architecture/design/design-pattern/classical-pattern/behavioral-pattern/Chain of responsibility pattern.md

-#design-pattern  #software-engineering  #software-architecture #behavioral-pattern #solid #object-oriented-programming
+#design-pattern  #software-engineering  #software-architecture #behavioral-pattern #solid
+#object-oriented-programming
 # Purpose
-- ==Avoids tightly coupling== the Client to the Concrete Handler. ==Chain each request and let a specific Concrete Handler handles== it along the chain.
+- Avoids tightly coupling the Client to the Concrete Handler. *Chain* each request and let a *specific Concrete Handler* handles it along the chain.
 # Application
-- Many Handlers can handle a request from the Client but ==their order and their type is unknown beforehand== and can change dynamically.
+- Multiple Handlers can handle a request from the Client but their *order* and their type is *unknown* beforehand and can *change dynamically*.
 # Component
 - ![](Pasted%20image%2020240717172829.png)
 - More specific diagram: ![900x800](Pasted%20image%2020240717173021.png)